 Notwithstanding this provision, where a student fails to complete an assessment task through absence or is unable to present an assessment for inclusion in the assessment program, yet seeks a mark or grade for the task, the student should complete and submit an Illness/Misadventure form.

-The College Illness/Misadventure form can be accessed via the following link:
+The College Illness/Misadventure form can be accessed via the link at the back of this handbook and the College website.